PDXIII/Ghost-ContactForm/README.md

 It is based on the tutorial [Ghost - Contact form using Ghost's Nodemailer](http://tarikk.com/ghost-blog-contact-form-using-ghosts-nodemailer/) by tarikk (sorry, don’t know his GitHub user name), but adds some AJAX functionality.

-In addition you’ll need to install the [Casper-ContactForm theme](https://github.com/PDXIII/Casper-ContactForm) in your `/content/themes/` directory to see and use the contact form.
+In addition you’ll need to install the [Casper-FormMailer theme](https://github.com/PDXIII/Casper-FormMailer) in your `/content/themes/` directory to see and use the contact form.

 To get it work you will also configure your __config.js__ right, especially the mail options!